Santa vs. the Snowman 3D: Release

 Originally made as a television special for the ABC Television Network in December 1997, the film was later presented in IMAX 3D theaters during the November 2002–06 holiday seasons.
+The year of the IMAX release was dominated by the development and production of several "vs." crossovers: Freddy vs. Jason (2003), Rugrats Go Wild (a crossover with The Wild Thornberrys, 2003), Alien vs. Predator (2004), and a cancelled Batman vs. Superman project.
 Three bonus features included an interactive game narrated by Oedekerk, but no featurette or commentary.

 Santa vs. the Snowman 3D was released on 3D-DVD, including 4 pairs of 3D glasses, on October 12, 2004, by Universal Studios Home Video.
 It offered optional 2D or 3D viewing.
 The film grossed $10.1M according to Rotten Tomatoes.

 Reception

 The film received a rating of 81% from Rotten Tomatoes.

 Awards

 In 2003, Santa vs. the Snowman was awarded a Golden Reel Award for Best Sound Editing in Special Venue Film.